- Explain the relationship of dietary lipids to chronic disease.

 Food Cholesterol’s Effect on the Blood Cholesterol

 If left unchecked, improper dietary fat consumption can lead down a path to severe health problems.
 An increased level of lipids, triglycerides, and cholesterol in the blood is called hyperlipidemia.
-Hyperlipidemia is inclusive of several conditions but more commonly refers to high cholesterol and triglyceride levels.
+Hyperlipidemia is inclusive of several conditions but more commonly refers to high blood cholesterol and triglyceride levels.
 When blood lipid levels are high, any number of adverse health problems may ensue.
 Consider the following:

 - Cardiovascular disease.
 According to the A.H.A., cardiovascular disease encompasses a variety of problems, many of which are related to the process of atherosclerosis.
 Over time the arteries thicken and harden with plaque buildup, causing restricted or at times low or no blood flow to selected areas of the body.